mariyam-khan/Causal_genes_GWAS_loci_CAD/README.md

 If there is no specific locus where you wish to perform the analysis but rather the entire exposure and outcome data, we have a code `Segregate_datasets.py` which can output the exposure and outcome data segregated per chromosome and "hotspots" per chromosome.

-A *hotspot* is characterized by the lead SNP (the SNP which is the most GWAS significant) and SNPs around it which are either a. certain *distance* around the lead SNP (example 0.5 Mb) or b. are in a minimum amount of LD with the lead SNP *(lower LD threshold)* and  are in a maximum amount of LD with the lead SNP *(upper LD threshold)*
+A *hotspot* is characterized by the lead *Snp* (the SNP which is the most GWAS significant) and *Snps* around it which are either a. certain *distance* around the lead SNP (example 0.5 Mb) or b. are in a minimum amount of LD with the lead *Snp* *(lower LD threshold)* and  are in a maximum amount of LD with the lead *Snp* *(upper LD threshold)*

 Please give as input:

 - Harmonized Dataset/Path to harmonized dataset.

-- Distance (int, example 250000 for 0.25 Mb radius), SNPs within this distance around the lead SNP will be chosen for a given dataset.
+- Distance (int, example 250000 for 0.25 Mb radius), SNPs within this distance around the lead *Snp* will be chosen for a given dataset.
   default: 500000

-- Lower LD threshold (float, example 0.01), SNPs with LD less than or equal to 0.01 with lead SNP will not be included.
+- Lower LD threshold (float, example 0.01), *Snps* with LD less than or equal to 0.01 with lead *Snp* will not be included.
   default: 0.01

-- P-value threshold (float, example 5E-8), SNPs with p-value lower than this (in the GWAS data), will not be included.
+- P-value threshold (float, example 5E-8), *Snps* with p-value lower than this (in the GWAS data), will not be included.
   default: 5E-8